-- The student population of 777 students has declined by 6% over five years.
+- Trailridge Middle School's student population of 779 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-8|

 - Trailridge Middle School is ranked within the bottom 50% of all 1,265 schools in Kansas (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 17:1 has stayed the same over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (KS)|

 |Math Test Scores (% Proficient)|

 |Reading/Language Arts Test Scores (% Proficient)|